Youth detention center: District of Columbia

 The Department of Youth Rehabilitation Services (DYRS) is the District of Columbia's head juvenile justice agency and is responsible for placing DC community youth who are in its oversight in detention, commitment, and aftercare programs.

 DYRS offers and operates a range of services and placements for their committed youth.
 The secure centers that DYRS operates are Youth Services Center (YSC) and New Beginnings Youth Development Center.
 YSC is the District's secure detention center.
 New Beginnings Youth Development Center is a secure confinement facility for the District's committed youth.

 YSC is operated by DYRS as the District of Columbia's secure juvenile detention center, which was opened in 2004.
 It is an 88-bed facility for male and female detained (not committed) youth who have been accused of delinquent acts and are awaiting their court hearings.
 YSC's meets the required needs of the youth it serves.
 Education services in YSC are provided by the District of Columbia Public Schools (DCPS), which delivers a range of services to the residents.
 The facility also provides programs and services to meet the essential mental health, emotional, physical, and social needs of the youth.
 YSC provides a secure and humane environment and coordinates all court meetings and team meetings for its youth.
 Above all else, YSC makes certain that the protection of the legal rights of the juveniles are being upheld.

 New Beginnings Youth Development Center is another secure DYRS operation.
 The center is a 60-bed, all-male secure center for DC's most serious youth delinquents.
 The $46 million facility opened in 2009 in unincorporated Anne Arundel County, Maryland, near Laurel.
 New Beginnings replaced the Oak Hill Youth Center, which was located .5 mi away in unincorporated Anne Arundel County.

 The main goal of New Beginnings is to provide residents with 24-hour supervision as well as programs and services that allow for successful transitions back into the DC community.
 The services provided include educational, recreation, medical, dental, and mental health programs.
 DYRS created a partnership with the See Forever Foundation to provide the educational services of Maya Angelou Academy for the residents.
 Behavioral health staff oversee the mental health programs.
 The facility is a 9–12-month program, which is modeled after the very successful Missouri Model.

-Maya Angelou Academy was founded in 2007, first at Oak Hill Youth Center, and now is the education program serving DYRS committed youth at New Beginnings Youth Development Center.
+Maya Angelou Academy was founded in 2008, first at Oak Hill Youth Center, and now is the education program serving DYRS committed youth at New Beginnings Youth Development Center.
 Maya Angelou Academy is part of the Maya Angelou Charter School Network in the DC area.
 The academy provides a safe, structured, and intensive learning environment to the youth it serves at New Beginnings Youth Development Center.

 Pennsylvania

-PA Child Care is a detention center in Pennsylvania, USA.
-It was part of the Kids for cash scandal in which judges were given kickbacks in exchange for imposing harsh sentences on youth offenders so that the detention centers would get business.
+PA Child Care is a detention center in Pennsylvania, US.
+It was part of the kids for cash scandal in which judges were given kickbacks in exchange for imposing harsh sentences on youth offenders so that the detention centers would get business.